erikdmitchell/uci-results/readme.md

 ### Version 1.0.3

 	Added: config to primary curl class.
 	Added: a method where we use the previous seasons UCI rankings for the first race of the season.
-Doesn't help the second race and needs more controls.
+Does not help the second race and needs more controls.

-	Fixed: FQ can be updated, still no manual adjustment, but it shouldn't be needed under new system.
+	Fixed: FQ can be updated, still no manual adjustment, but it should not be needed under new system.
 	Fixed: various bugs in our FQ class.
 Wrote some extra functions, cleaned up math and modified it a bit.

 	Updated: Pulled out view db functions